James W. McAndrew: World War I

-Shortly after the American entry into World War I in April 1917, McAndrew was promoted to colonel and assigned as commander of the 18th Infantry.
-He led his regiment to France, and commanded it until he was promoted to temporary brigadier general in August 1917 and appointed to command 2nd Brigade, 1st Division.
-He was then assigned as commandant of the American Expeditionary Forces Staff College in Langres, where in addition to the staff college, he organized the AEF School of the Line, Officer Candidate School, Infantry School, and Tank School in order to train soldiers for their combat duties.
+Shortly after the American entry into World War I in April 1917, McAndrew was, in May, promoted to colonel and assigned as commander of the 18th Infantry Regiment.
+He led the regiment to France, and commanded it until he was promoted to temporary brigadier general in August and appointed to command the 2nd Infantry Brigade, 1st Division, the 18th Infantry's parent formation.

+On October 15 he was assigned as commandant of the newly created Command and Staff College of the American Expeditionary Forces (AEF) in Langres, where, in addition to the staff college, he organized the AEF School of the Line, Officer Candidate School, Infantry School, and Tank School in order to train soldiers for their combat duties.

-In May 1918, AEF commander John J. Pershing named McAndrew to succeed James Harbord as AEF chief of staff.
-He was promoted to temporary major general while in this post, and served until June 1919.
+In May 1918 General John J. Pershing, commander-in-chief (C-in-C) of the AEF, named McAndrew to succeed Brigadier General James Harbord as AEF chief of staff.
+He was promoted to temporary major general while in this post, and served in this important position until June 1919.

 McAndrew was praised for the leadership and management style he brought to the AEF staff, including speeding up the planning process and preparation of operations orders by delegating as much authority as possible, including allowing senior staff officers to issue directives in Pershing's name when circumstances required it.
 Though his initiatives enabled the AEF staff to function more efficiently, they were also criticized for creating resentment between the AEF staff and subordinate army and corps commanders, who believed that their authority was being diminished.

+McAndrew was promoted to permanent brigadier general in November 1918, hortly before the armistice with Germany.

 Post-World War I

-McAndrew was promoted to permanent brigadier general in November 1918.
-After serving with the post-war Army of Occupation in Germany, McAndrew returned to the United States in 1919 to become commandant of the Army War College.
-He was promoted to permanent major general in 1921.
+After serving with the post-war Army of Occupation in Germany, McAndrew returned to the United States in 1919 to become the first post-war commandant of the Army War College.
+He was promoted to permanent major general in July 1920.